EARLY ADIRONDACK AUTUMN:

 Tupper Lake, NY

-Photograph northern Adirondack waters then learn processing techniques to match your visualized image to their ultimate expression.
+Photograph the lake country and learn processing techniques to take your vision to its ultimate expression.

 The workshop is geared towards intermediate- to advance-level photographers with at least a working knowledge of digital processing.
 Mark and Chris will cover a wide range of basic to advanced techniques for making customized global and local image adjustments, within a sound image optimization workflow.